ACANTHAMOEBA KERATITIS

 These symptoms can have a substantial impact on a person’s quality of life.

-If you suspect that you might have AK, it is important to seek medical attention right away.
-Here are some steps you can take:
+If you suspect that you may have AK, it is crucial to take out your contact lenses and seek medical attention without delay.

 DIAGNOSIS